-- Be alert for suspicious personnel in the workplace or housing areas. - Review the Level I Anti-Terrorism Awareness Course:
+- Be alert for suspicious personnel in the workplace or housing areas. - Review the Level I Anti-Terrorism Awareness Course: https://jko.jten.mil/courses/AT-level1/launch.html - For Housing residents, check your mail carefully.

-https://atlevel1.dtic.mil/at/

-For Housing residents, check your mail carefully.

 What to do if an event occurs